UDT-ITF/website/source/api/index.md

 the special value "full" which returns the entirety of the text of the Version specified, irrespective of the value of the mode parameter.

-Fragment specifiers operate on the plaintext of the version being accessed.
-Thus, regardless of the format of the underlying source data, the server _MUST_ ignore any tagging and formatting when computing fragments.
+Fragment specifiers operate on the plaintext version of the text being accessed.
+Regardless of the format of the underlying source data, the server _MUST_ ignore any tagging and formatting when computing fragments.
 When counting characters, and sequence of contiguous whitespace characters (codepoints of [Unicode class "Space Separator"](https://unicodeplus.com/category/Zs)) _MUST_ be counted as a single character.

-In ITF all counting _MUST_ be "1"-based, so the first page of a book is page 1.
+In ITF all counting _MUST_ be "1"-based.
+The first unicode codepoint of a text is codepoint 1 and the first word, word 1, the first surface, surface 1.

 > DISCUSSION POINT: Are these reasonable restrictions/simplifications?
 > > MH: Everything apart from 'the first page of a book is page 1' seems fine.
 What do you mean by page?
 Page 1 in the book might actually be the 20th page.
 If we were to use 'surface' this would differentiate surface 1 from 'page 1' as it appears in the text.
+This would also enable ITF to work with texts that aren’t page based (e.g. tablets, rolls).

 #### 2.6.1 Char Mode Fragments